Collage-CMS/mu/README.md

 <foo/>
 ```

-Every tag name that starts with `$` is considered a special node.
-Special nodes other than the ones mentioned above will simply disappear from the markup returned by `markup`.
-Note that they will remain in the nodes returned from `expand`.
+Origami will only convert the above mentioned special nodes correctly.
+Other tag names that start with `$` are reserved for other applications.
+The `markup` function will simply drop special nodes that it does not recognize.

 A `$cdata` node will not escape it's content as is usual in XML and HTML.
 A `$raw` node is very useful for adding string content that already contains markup.

+A `$comment` node will ensure that the forbidden `--` is not part of the comment text.

 ### Namespaces